OpenDataCyprus/Dirty-Bits/README.md

 - Stolen Vehicles
 - Stolen License Plates

-Allows users to report directly to police by giving location, description and pictures cases that involve persons or vehicles that are part of the above categories.
+Allows users to report directly to police by giving location, description and pictures possible sightings that involve persons or vehicles that are part of the above categories.

 ## Team
 - [Antonio Kadid](https://cy.linkedin.com/in/antoniokadid)